hashobject/perun/README.md

  - collections - generate page that takes all posts data as parameter
  - drafts - exclude pages that have `:draft` flag
  - time-to-read - calculate time to read for each page (available under `:ttr` key)
+ - word-count - count words for each page (available under `:word-count` key)
  - sitemap - generate sitemap for site
  - rss - generate RSS feed
  - atom-feed - generate Atom feed